THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 -

-Replacing 5,000 tradespeople who are expected to retire over the next six years
+Replacing 8,600 tradespeople who are expected to retire over the next 10 years

 -

-Proposed potash mine expansion, canola proecessing facilities, water treatment and electric utilities construction projects
+Proposed potash mine expansion, canola, pulp and wood product processing facilities, water treatment, and electric utilities construction projects

 -

-Increased construction of new homes and renovations, and rising demand for industrial buildings, including hospitals and schools
+Increased homebuilding and renovations, and rising demand for institutional buildings, including hospitals and schools

 The following trades/occupations are predicted to be high in demand at various times over the next six years.
 Click on the links below and check out the year-by-year “Job prospects” for each.